 Get-Mailbox testuser01 | fl mailboxplan,maxsendsize,maxreceivesize

-- The user can be any standard user on Office 365 that has a SKU assigned that contains a mailbox license.
+- The user can be any standard user on Office 365 that has an Office 365 license assigned that contains a mailbox license.

 - It should be a user whose settings have not been previously modified.